Mario Vargas Llosa: Political views

 After distancing himself from left-wing politics, he embraced right-wing politics.
 In 1989, The Washington Post wrote that though Vargas Llosa's party appeared centre-right, "he has ties with far-right politicians in other countries".
-Vargas Llosa continued to be criticized due to his association with far-right groups and politicians.
 The Christian Science Monitor called Vargas Llosa "a right-wing maverick" while the socialist magazine Jacobin described him as a "far-right novelist".

 Vargas Llosa described himself as a supporter of liberalism and said that the individuals who have had most impact on his political thought have included Karl Popper, Friedrich Hayek, and Isaiah Berlin.
 According to The Nation, Vargas Llosa would condemn leftist groups entirely due to the controversies of some while minimizing similar actions by neoliberal governments.
 Vargas Llosa was also one of the 25 leading figures on the Information and Democracy Commission launched in 2018 by Reporters Without Borders.
 He supported right-wing libertarian candidate Javier Milei in the 2023 Argentine general election.

 Chile

-Following the arrest of Augusto Pinochet for crimes against humanity in 1999, Vargas Llosa wrote an op-ed in The New York Times asking why left wing dictators were not also being arrested.
+Following the arrest of Augusto Pinochet for crimes against humanity in 1999, Vargas Llosa wrote an op-ed in The New York Times asking why left-wing dictators were not also being arrested.
 During the 2021 Chilean general election, Vargas Llosa expressed support for conservative presidential candidate José Antonio Kast.

 Brazil

 During the 2022 Brazilian general election, Vargas Llosa expressed his endorsement for Brazilian president Jair Bolsonaro.
 "The case of Bolsonaro it's a hard question.
 His jokes are very hard to endorse, for a liberal [...]
 Now, between Bolsonaro and Lula, I prefer Bolsonaro.
-Even with jokes from Bolsonaro, Lula no." said Vargas Llosa at a conference.
+Even with jokes from Bolsonaro, Lula no", said Vargas Llosa at a conference.

 Mexico

-A month after losing the 1990 election, at the invitation of Octavio Paz, Vargas Llosa attended a conference in Mexico entitled, "The 20th Century: The Experience of Freedom".
+A month after losing the 1990 election, at the invitation of Octavio Paz, Vargas Llosa attended a conference in Mexico entitled "The 20th Century: The Experience of Freedom".
 Focused on the collapse of communist rule in central and eastern Europe, it was broadcast on Mexican television from 27 August to 2 September.
 Addressing the conference on 30 August 1990, Vargas Llosa embarrassed his hosts by condemning the Mexican system of power based on the rule of the Institutional Revolutionary Party (PRI), which had been in power for 61 years.
 Criticizing the PRI by name, he commented, "I don't believe that there has been in Latin America any case of a system of dictatorship that has so efficiently recruited the intellectual milieu, bribing it with great subtlety."
 He declared, "Mexico is the perfect dictatorship.
 The perfect dictatorship is not communism, not the USSR, not Fidel Castro; the perfect dictatorship is Mexico.
 Because it is a camouflaged dictatorship."
 The statement "Mexico is the perfect dictatorship" became a cliché in Mexico and internationally, until the PRI lost power in 2000.